'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 It's a cavalcade of carnage, for a while.
 Heads explode, buildings crumble, citizens burn.
 Davos tries to get people to safety, because he's a good egg.
 Jon tries to stop people from fighting, with no luck, and tries to save a woman from being ravaged, with better luck.

-Finally, Daenerys and Drogon head to the Red Keep, and proceed to start dismantling it, starting (I think?) with the Tower of the Hand.
+Finally, Daenerys and Drogon head to the Red Keep and start dismantling it, starting (I think?) with the Tower of the Hand.

 Jaime finds the entrance to the tunnels under the Red Keep, at precisely the same moment and in precisely the same place that Euron Greyjoy, ol' Dreadful Pirate Roberts, wades ashore.
 Euron says various gross annoying things, because he is never anything less than fully on-brand.
-He and Jaime proceed to have a choppily edited and difficult-to-follow fight to the not-death.
+He and Jaime have a choppily edited and difficult-to-follow fight to the not-death.
 The net result: Euron plunges his dagger into Jaime's kidneys, which Jaime ludicrously manages to just sort of ... shake off, and Jaime plunges his sword through Euron's chest.

-Euron assures us that Jaime's wounds are mortal, and delights in this fact as Jaime enters the tunnels with more spring in his step than you'd expect from a man whose kidneys have just been julienned inside him.
-Euron is losing great gouts of blood, here, and stares up at the sky contentedly — but we don't actually see him die, and it would be just like this show to bring him back next week, somehow.
+Euron assures us that Jaime's wounds are mortal and delights in this fact as Jaime enters the tunnels with more spring in his step than you'd expect from a man whose kidneys have just been julienned inside him.
+Euron is losing great gouts of blood, here and stares up at the sky contentedly — but we don't actually see him die, and it would be just like this show to bring him back next week, somehow.
 I pray I am wrong, but I fear I am not.

 Qyburn convinces Cersei that standing in a balcony while a dragon is attacking makes the kind of sense that's non-; they and the Mountain head for Maegor's Holdfast — a nigh-impregnable fortress deep inside the Red Keep (I had to look it up).
 Before they leave, we get a shot from the balcony that shows the true extent of the damage that Daenerys and her one, lone dragon have wrought — the entire city is burning.

-Arya and the Hound have snuck into the crumbling Red Keep, and as they enter the map room, the Hound urges Arya to give up her quest for revenge, lest she end up like him.
+Arya and the Hound have sneaked into the crumbling Red Keep, and as they enter the map room, the Hound urges Arya to give up her quest for revenge, lest she end up like him.
 It's a tiny little speech, barely a few seconds, about a subject that very likely would have come up at any point along the long slow ride from Winterfell, but that's all it takes.
 Arya's convinced to give up the motivation that's kept her alive through eight seasons, just like that.
 She peaces out, but the Hound continues searching for his brother, the Mountain.

-Cleganebowl I
+Clegane Bowl I

-On a crumbling staircase, the Hound finds his brother –-- along with Cersei, Qyburn and some soldiers.
-The Hound dispatches the soldiers easily, and challenges the Mountain.
+On a crumbling staircase, the Hound finds his brother — along with Cersei, Qyburn and some soldiers.
+The Hound dispatches the soldiers easily and challenges the Mountain.
 The Mountain accepts, much to Cersei's dismay, and Qyburn's ... well, we don't get a chance to hear much from Qyburn as the Mountain angrily tosses him into a wall like he's a Wacky Wall Walker.
 Or technically, in this particular case, a Wacky Floor Dier.

 The brothers stare at each other balefully.
-Cersei's all "I think I left the iron on," and excuses herself.
+Cersei's all, "I think I left the iron on," and excuses herself.

-Here it is, at long last: Cleganebowl.
+Here it is, at long last: Clegane Bowl.
 The final battle between two brothers who loathe each other.
 Over the course of the battle, the Mountain removes his helm to reveal that he's the straight-from-central-casting zombie we've always known him to be — an Uncle Fester who's actually festering.

 Cersei makes it to the map room, as masonry tumbles down around her, where she finds Jaime looking — I know I keep harping on this point — just really remarkably spry, considering.
 They embrace, and he leads her down to the tunnels as the keep keeps collapsing around them.
 They're like Marlon Brando's Jor-El and Susannah York's Lara stumbling along as Krypton self-destructs around them, but without the tinfoil pajamas.
 More's the pity.

-Back at Cleganebowl, there's no halftime show — just lots of slashing and stabbing.
+Back at Clegane Bowl, there's no halftime show — just lots of slashing and stabbing.
 The Hound learns that all that slashing and stabbing isn't proving particularly effective, inasmuch as his opponent is pre-deceased.

 Arya is not having a much better time on the broken, crumbling, fiery, bloody and scream-y streets of Kings Landing.
 She gets knocked down, but she gets up again, you're never gonna etc. etc. She runs into a mother and daughter who try to help her, but gets separated from them.

-Meanwhile, Cleganebowl is going into double overtime.
+Meanwhile, Clegane Bowl is going into double overtime.
 The Mountain tries to pull his "squeeze the head like an overripe melon" move he's used before on the Hound — been there, Dorne that! — but the Hound manages to break out of it by stabbing the Mountain like the guy's the world's largest, fleshiest pincushion.
 The Mountain shakes it off, though, because: dead already.
 So the Hound hurls himself at his brother, sending both of them tumbling from the Red Keep into the fires far below.

 It's the second brotherly embrace in tonight's episode.
 This one ends ... differently.